Role

 PROBLEM

-Running an Etsy shop is complex: sellers must balance product creation, inventory, customer engagement, and marketing.
-Yet when sales decline, many shop owners are left guessing what to fix.
-This uncertainty often leads to frustration and eventual churn.
+Running an Etsy shop can be challenging for beginners: sellers must balance product creation, inventory, customer engagement, and marketing.
+When sales decline, many shop owners are left guessing what to fix.

 Users have shared pain points about the dashboard, captured from Etsy Forum.